pyiron/pyiron/docs/source/installation.rst

 We start by explaining the first configuration and then build on top of this setup to add the remote transfer capabilities.

-HPC cluster with PostgreSQL database and Jupyterhub
+HPC Cluster with PostgreSQL Database and Jupyterhub
 ---------------------------------------------------
 The `~/.pyiron` is structured just like a workstation installation with a `PostgeSQL <https://www.postgresql.org>`_ database as explained above.
 In addition to the previous resource directories we add another subfolder in the resource directory to configure the queuing system using `pysqa <https://github.com/pyiron/pysqa>`_ as queuing system adapter. `pysqa <https://github.com/pyiron/pysqa>`_ is based on the idea of using shell script based templates to configure the different queues as modern queuing sytem provide a wide range of settings but most users commonly submit their jobs with very similar settings.
 We discuss a sample configuration for `SLURM <https://slurm.schedmd.com/documentation.html>`_ sample configurations for other queuing systems are available on `Github <https://github.com/pyiron/pysqa/tree/master/tests/config>`_.